-As previously discussed, the ROC uses the VxWorks operating system which cannot compile its own programs: it is therefore necessary to cross-compile its programs using another operating system such as Linux.
-As with most real-world applications, the software packages necessary to cross-compile our programs come pre-made and we have no exception here.
-The "makefile" used to cross-compile our programs is included in the appendix.
+As previously discussed, the ROC uses the VxWorks operating system does not have a native compiler for its own programs: it is therefore necessary to cross-compile its programs using another operating system such as Linux.
+As with most real-world applications, the software packages necessary to crosscompile our programs come pre-made and we have no exception here.